-Red Telltale Light What It Means )57(( Electronic Throttle Control (ETC) Warning Light This light informs you of a problem with the Electronic Throttle Control (ETC) system.
-If a problem is detected while the engine is running, the light will either stay on or flash de- pending on the nature of the problem.
+Red Telltale Light What It Means )53(( Electronic Throttle Control (ETC) Warning Light This light informs you of a problem with the Electronic Throttle Control (ETC) system.
+If a prob- lem is detected while the engine is running, the light will either stay on or flash depending on the nature of the problem.
 Cycle the ignition key when the vehicle is safely and completely stopped and the transmission is placed in the PARK position.
 The light should turn off.
-If the light remains on with the engine running, your vehicle will usually be driv- able; however, see an authorized dealer for service as soon as possible.
+If the light remains on with the engine running, your vehicle will usually be drivable; however, see an authorized dealer for service as soon as possible.
 If the light continues to flash when the engine is running, immediate service is required and you may experience reduced performance, an elevated/rough idle, or engine stall and your vehicle may require towing.
-The light will come on when the ignition is first turned to ON/ RUN and remain on briefly as a bulb check.
+The light will come on when the ignition is first turned to ON/RUN and remain on briefly as a bulb check.
 If the light does not come on during starting, have the system checked by an authorized dealer.

-Electric Power Steering Fail Warning - If Equipped
+Electric Power Steering Fail Warning Light - If Equipped

-Red Telltale Light What It Means 0 Electric Power Steering Fail Warning - If Equipped This light is used to manage the electrical warning of the EPS (Power Steering System).
-Re- fer to "Power Steering" in "Starting and Operating" for further information.
+Red Telltale Light What It Means Electric Power Steering Fail Warning - If Equipped This light is used to manage the electrical warning of the EPS (Electric Power Steering).
+Refer to "Power Steering" in "Starting And Operating" for further information.